sirius93/hashnode-blog/cl6ofbj3l02ujainv2f6le0of.md

 I went to GoDaddy and looked for available domains and finally decided to go ahead with [https://nandankumar.info](https://nandankumar.info).

-I used github-pages to host my landing page, and mapped it to my domain address.
-It is really easy to set up.
-You can follow the documentation provided by github [here](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site).
+I used Github-pages to host my landing page, and mapped it to my domain address.
+It is effortless to set up.
+You can follow the documentation provided by GitHub [here](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site).

 Not just that, all my other projects hosted on GitHub will be shown under my domain.
 How cool is that?
 I am listing below a couple of projects that I have hosted.
-You can add as many pages you wish :
+You can add as many pages as you wish :

 - [React Tic Tac Toe Game](https://nandankumar.info/tic-tac-toe/)
 - [Angular Accordion](https://nandankumar.info/angular-accordion/)

-Next comes my blog, I am using hashnode to publish my blogs and all my blogs are published under the subdomain [https://blog.nandankumar.info](https://blog.nandankumar.info), just like the blog you are currently reading.
+Next comes my blog, I am using Hashnode to publish my blogs and all my blogs are published under the subdomain [https://blog.nandankumar.info](https://blog.nandankumar.info), just like the blog you are currently reading.

-You can read more about setting up a custom domain for your hashnode blog [here](https://support.hashnode.com/docs/mapping-domain).
+You can read more about setting up a custom domain for your Hashnode blog [here](https://support.hashnode.com/docs/mapping-domain).

 And finally the store.
-I am using Gumroad store to list my products and services (There aren't many as of now but I am working on it) and all my products are listed under the sub-domain [https://store.nandankumar.info](https://store.nandankumar.info).
+I am using the Gumroad store to list my products and services (There aren't many as of now but I am working on it) and all my products are listed under the sub-domain [https://store.nandankumar.info](https://store.nandankumar.info).

 You can read more about setting up a custom domain for your Gumroad store [here](https://help.gumroad.com/article/153-setting-up-a-custom-domain).